3d N=4 Bootstrap and Mirror Symmetry: Superconformal bootstrap

 In Figure~\ref{Fig:SpectrumSU2}, we read off the extremal spectrum (in the OPE of moment map operators) from the extremal functional at derivative order $\Lambda = 32$.
 The $\bZ_2$ even and odd sectors appear to have different spectra, providing evidence that the extremal four-point function has a genuine $\bZ_2$ symmetry, per the discussion of Section~\ref{Sec:Z2}.
 Moreover, it appears that the lightest multiplet is $\bZ_2$ odd, the second lightest is a $\bZ_2$ doublet.\footnote{Since our data is insufficient for reliable precision study, we do not provide numerical values for the scaling dimensions of multiplets appearing in the OPE of moment map operators.
 Moreover, the lightest $\bZ_2$ odd multiplet may not actually exist, if the corresponding zero of the extremal functional converges towards the unitarity bound as $\Lambda \to \infty$.
 If existent, then it would be interesting to study the deformation by this $\bZ_2$-odd relevant operator. }

 For $G_{\rm C} = G_{\rm H} = SU(3)$ flavor symmetry, the allowed regions in the $C_T - C_J$ plane are shown in Figure~\ref{Fig:SU3}, with and without imposing the maximal nilpotent orbit condition.
 The minimal candidate SCFT with $G_{\rm C} = G_{\rm H} = SU(3)$ flavor symmetry is the $T[SU(3)]$ theory, whose $C_T$ and $C_J$ values are inside the allowed region, but do not appear to sit at the boundary.
-In Figure~\ref{Fig:TSU3}, we extrapolate to infinite derivative order our lower bounds on $C_T$ with $C_J = 8$ fixed, and find \ie {C_T}|_{\Lambda \to \infty} \ge 51.7(4), \fe which is far from the value $C_T = 75.5$ of $T[SU(3)]$.
+In Figure~\ref{Fig:TSU3}, we extrapolate our lower bounds on $C_T$ with $C_J = 8$ fixed to infinite derivative order, and find \ie (C_T)_{\rm min} = 51.7(4), \fe which is far from the value $C_T = 75.5$ of $T[SU(3)]$.

 If we instead impose the minimal nilpotent orbit condition, then we learn from the mini-bootstrap of Section~\ref{sec:mini-bootstrap} that the flavor central charge is fixed to be $C_J = 6$.
-At derivative order $\Lambda = 28$, we find that the universal lower bound on the conformal central charge is \ie (C_T)_\text{min}^\text{min-nil} = 36.9. \fe
+Fixing this value of $C_J$, we find that the universal lower bound on the conformal central charge at derivative order $\Lambda = 28$ is\footnote{Since we do not have a reference theory/value in mind, we choose to present the rigorous bound at the highest derivative order that we have achieved in the bootstrap analysis, instead of the extrapolated result.
+Thus there is no extrapolation error here, and we keep three significant digits because the next digit changes between $\Lambda = 24$ and $\Lambda = 28$, and would likely change further for $\Lambda > 28$ giving stronger bounds. } \ie (C_T)_\text{min}^\text{min-nil} = 36.9. \fe